Orizzi/Analysis-value-pack-WOS/docs/IMAGE_ANALYSIS.md

-# Image Analysis Notes
+# Image Analysis & OCR Notes

 ## Current behavior
 - Excel embedded images are auto-extracted during ingestion via `openpyxl` and saved under `images_raw/` with the pattern `{workbook}_{sheet}_img_{n}.png`.
 - Extraction attempts to map images to worksheet rows (using anchors).
 If a row mapping is found, the corresponding `PackItem.icon` is populated with the saved file path.
-- No transformation/cleanup is performed yet; `images_processed/` is reserved for future normalized icons.
+- OCR screenshots (optional) are parsed via `wos_pack_value/ingestion/ocr.py`:
+  - Drop screenshots under `data_raw/screenshots/`.
+  - Run the pipeline with `--use-ocr-screenshots` (optionally `--screenshots-dir` and `--ocr-lang`).
+  - Raw OCR packs are dumped to `data_review/ocr_packs_raw.json`.
+  - Use `ocr_review/ocr_review.html` to load/edit that file and download `ocr_packs_reviewed.json`.
+  - Place the reviewed file under `data_review/`; on the next run, reviewed packs are preferred over raw OCR.

 ## Future improvements
-- **OCR for screenshots**: If pack screenshots (non-embedded) are dropped into `images_raw/`, add a detector that:
-  - runs `pytesseract` or `easyocr` to extract text,
-  - heuristically parses item names/quantities,
-  - writes interim JSON to `data_processed/ocr_candidates.json` for review.
 - **Icon normalization**: deduplicate icons by hashing file contents; move cleaned copies to `images_processed/` with slugified names.
 - **Metadata linking**: store hashes and inferred item names in `ItemDefinition.meta` to map repeated icons across packs/events.

 ## Operational hints
 - Large spreadsheets with many embedded images can slow ingestion; extractions are logged in `logs/run.log`.
-- When OCR is added, keep it optional behind a CLI flag (e.g., `--with-ocr`) to avoid heavy dependencies in minimal runs.
-- Current OCR hook: place screenshots under `data_raw/screenshots/` and run the pipeline with `--use-ocr-screenshots` (optionally `--screenshots-dir` and `--ocr-lang`).
-If OCR dependencies are missing, a clear error is raised.
+- OCR remains optional; if dependencies are missing, the CLI raises a clear error.
+- Reviewed OCR packs (`data_review/ocr_packs_reviewed.json`) override raw OCR for the same sources; raw OCR packs without a reviewed counterpart are still ingested and dumped for review.